Teaching English in Korea

 - Bring a range or clothes for work, play and the seasons.
 Summer = hot and humid!
 Winter = snow and ice!

-- Most Koreans are quite slim and are generally of smaller frame size than Westerners.
+– Most Koreans are quite slim and are generally of smaller frame size than Westerners.
 If you are of slim to regular build you will be able to buy clothes and shoes in Korea.
-If you take larger sizes your choices will be more limited.
+Larger sized people will have more limited choices.

 Few teachers drive cars in Korea and most Koreans use trains, buses and subways to get around.
 There is no need to bring an international license.